Gradient Flow from a Random Walk in Hilbert Space: Abstract

 \section{Abstract}

+Consider a probability measure on a Hilbert space defined via its density with respect to a Gaussian.
+The purpose of this paper is to demonstrate that an appropriately defined Markov chain, which is reversible with respect to the measure in question, exhibits a diffusion limit to a noisy gradient flow, also reversible with respect to the same measure.
+The Markov chain is defined by applying a Metropolis-Hastings accept-reject mechanism \cite{Tie} to an Ornstein-Uhlenbeck (OU) proposal which is itself reversible with respect to the underlying Gaussian measure.
+The resulting noisy gradient flow is a stochastic partial differential equation driven by a Wiener process with spatial correlation given by the underlying Gaussian structure.

+There are two primary motivations for this work.
+The first concerns insight into Monte Carlo Markov Chain (MCMC) methods for sampling of measures on a Hilbert space defined via a density with respect to a Gaussian measure.
+These measures must be approximated on finite dimensional spaces of dimension $N$ in order to be sampled.
+A conclusion of the work herein is that MCMC methods based on prior-reversible OU proposals will explore the target measure in ${\mathcal O}(1)$ steps with respect to dimension $N$.
+This is to be contrasted with standard MCMC methods based on the random walk or Langevin proposals which require ${\mathcal O}(N)$ and ${\mathcal O}(N^{1/3})$ steps respectively \cite{mattingly2011spde,PST12}.
+The second motivation relates to optimization.
 There are many applications where it is of interest to find global or local minima of a functional defined on an infinite dimensional Hilbert space.
 Gradient flow or steepest descent is a natural approach to this problem, but in its basic form requires computation of a gradient which, in some applications, may be an expensive or complex task.
-The purpose of this paper is to show how a stochastic gradient descent described by a stochastic partial differential equation can emerge from certain carefully specified random walks, when combined with a Metropolis-Hastings accept-reject mechanism \cite{Tie}.
-In the finite state \cite{kirkpatrick1983optimization,cerny1985thermodynamical} or finite dimensional context \cite{geman1985bayesian,geman1986diffusions,holley1989asymptotics} this is a well-known idea, which goes by the name of simulated-annealing; see the review \cite{bertsimas1993simulated} for further references.
-The novelty of the work in this paper is that the theory is developed on an infinite dimensional Hilbert space, leading to an algorithm which is robust to finite dimensional approximation.
-We emphasize that discretizing, and then applying standard simulated annealing techniques in $\RR^N$ to optimize, can lead to algorithms which degenerate as $N$ increases.
+This paper shows that a stochastic gradient descent described by a stochastic partial differential equation can emerge from certain carefully specified Markov chains.
+This idea is well-known in the finite state \cite{kirkpatrick1983optimization,cerny1985thermodynamical} or finite dimensional context \cite{geman1985bayesian,geman1986diffusions,chiang1987diffusion,holley1989asymptotics}.
+The novelty of the work in this paper is that the emergence of the noisy gradient flow is developed on an infinite dimensional Hilbert space.
+In the context of global optimization, when the noise level is also adjusted as part of the algorithm, methods of the type studied here go by the name of simulated--annealing; see the review \cite{bertsimas1993simulated} for further references.
+Although we do not consider adjusting the noise-level as part of the algorithm, the noise strength is a tuneable parameter in our construction and the methods developed here could potentially be used to study simulated annealing in a Hilbert space setting.

+The transferable idea behind this work is that conceiving of algorithms directly in the infinite dimensional setting leads to methods which are robust to finite dimensional approximation.
+We emphasize that discretizing, and then applying standard finite dimensional techniques in $\RR^N$, to either sample or optimize, can lead to algorithms which degenerate as the dimension $N$ increases.